 - pinch freshly ground black pepper

 - 4 ounces shredded mozzarella cheese (about 1 cup)

 - ½ teaspoon crushed red pepper flakes

 - ¼ teaspoon dried oregano

 - 1.5 ounces feta cheese , crumbled (or about 4 to 5 tablespoons).
 Opt for a vegetarian variety, if needed, to keep things vegetarian.

 - ¼ teaspoon garlic powder

 - 4 flour tortillas (each about 7 to 8 inches in diameter)

-- Add spinach, salt, pepper and nutmeg to a 12-inch non-stick pan over medium heat.
+- Add spinach, salt, black pepper and nutmeg to a 12-inch sauté pan over medium heat.
 Cover and cook until spinach has wilted, about 3 to 5 minutes.

 - Remove spinach from the pan and squeeze through a fine mesh strainer to get all that excess moisture out so you don't make your quesadillas soggy.
 Note: You're not actually pushing the spinach through the strainer, you're just using to squeeze some of that extra moisture out.
 Alternatively, you can place the spinach in a clean tea towel and squeeze the moisture out.

 - Chop the spinach.

 - To assemble quesadillas, distribute half of the mozzarella cheese over one half of each tortilla.

-- Top with remaining mozzarella cheese, feta and garlic powder.
+- Top the spinach with the remaining mozzarella cheese, feta and garlic powder.
 Fold over each tortilla so it's a half-moon shape.

 - To cook quesadillas, heat 1 tablespoon of olive oil in a large non-stick frying pan over medium-low heat.
 Gently swirl the oil around in the pan so you get a good coverage of oil before adding your quesadillas.Note: Cook the quesadillas in batches, two quesadillas at a time, adding more oil to the pan between batches.